Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

 than one machine to fetch a large data file.
 Fortunately, Hadoop provides infrastructure for managing this complexity seamlessly, including command line programs as well as an API that users can employ to interact with HDFS as if it were a local file system.
-For example, one can run simple linux commands such as ls and mkdir to list and create a directory on HDFS, or even use to inspect file contents the same way as one would do in a Linux file system.
+For example, one can run simple Linux commands such as ls and mkdir to list and create a directory on HDFS, or even use to inspect file contents the same way as one would do in a Linux file system.
 The following code shows some examples of interacting with HDFS.